Hiking in Chile

 And, with much of Chile’s natural areas unspoiled by roads or heavy infrastructure, the best way to explore – the only way, in my view – is by foot.

-I’ve been travelling to Chile for eight years as a travel journalist and guidebook author.
+I’ve been visiting and hiking in Chile for eight years as a travel journalist and guidebook author.
 In my three years living in the country and multiple visits since, I’ve explored pretty much every key hiking destination and have been bowled over by both the beauty of the landscapes but also the general accessibility of the hiking.

 The best treks and hikes in Chile